alexmccray23/uncle/README.md

 ### t1001.lua
 Neovim plugin that converts question labels to table numbers in the banner test tables.

+### teledb.lua
+Neovim plugin for fuzzy searching a local project database by client id or project name.

 ### text2tab.lua
 Shortcut regex to convert VD text files to tab delimited ones.